Paediatric occupational therapists assess and treat children who have difficulties that affect their ability to do every day physical activities.

 CYPOT accepts referrals from health and educational professionals and parents.

-Health and educational professionals need to ensure that at least 2 functional difficulties are identified on referrals (e.g. changing for PE at school, using cutlery to eat at lunchtime, or using hands effectively to access and use toys/school tools).
+Health and educational professionals need to ensure that the person being referred has complex health needs and at least 2 functional difficulties, all of which are identified on the referral form (e.g. changing for PE at school, using cutlery to eat at lunchtime, or using hands effectively to access and use toys/school tools).

 Where to send the referral form: